Why is “pick one goal setting framework” the wrong question?

 Fair.
 The Goals and Progress workbook is the assembled version of this synthesis, packaged as a single product.
 If you just want the result, you can use it and skip the Saturday-afternoon assembly.
 That is a legitimate path.

 The article exists for the reader who wants to understand why before adopting.
-The methodical builder we have in mind wants to see the underlying logic before accepting a packaged version, along with primary research and a defensible synthesis.
+The methodical builder we have in mind wants to see the underlying logic, the primary research, and a defensible synthesis before accepting a packaged version.

 What the article does push back on is the framing that you must pick one framework and stick to it.
-That framing is the reason multi-year goal-pursuit failure patterns rhyme across frameworks.
-The principled synthesis is what we recommend regardless of whether you build it yourself or use ours.
+That framing is the reason multi-year goal-pursuit failures rhyme across frameworks.
+The principled synthesis is what we recommend, whether you build it yourself or use ours.

 The case against the Synthesis Method is that it can be done badly.
-The case for the Synthesis Method is that single-framework purity fails predictably, and the failure modes are addressable with parts another framework already provides.
+The case for it is that single-framework purity fails predictably, and every one of those failure modes is fixable with a part another framework already provides.

 Where each goal setting framework sits in the assembled version